CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 Next, we visit the root of our app at `/`.
 We confirm that the page contains both restaurant names.
 This will show that the app successfully retrieved them from the backend and displayed them.

-After we’ve created our test, the next step in TDD is to **run the test and watch it fail.** This test will fail (be "red") at first because we haven’t yet implemented the functionality.
+After we've created our test, the next step in TDD is to **run the test and watch it fail.** This test will fail (be "red") at first because we haven't yet implemented the functionality.

 To run our test, run the app with `yarn start` and leave it running, then, in another terminal, run `yarn cypress`.
 After a few seconds the Cypress app should open.
 In Cypress, click `listing-restaurants.spec.js`.
 Chrome should open, and the test should run.
 It is able to visit the root of our app, but when it attempts to find "Sushi Place" on the page, it fails.